Learning Unknown Service Rates in Queues: A Multi-Armed Bandit Approach: The Early Stage in the Heavily Loaded Regime

-Theorem~\ref{thm:lb-early} shows that, for any $\alpha$-consistent policy, it takes at least $\Omega \left( K/\epsilon \right)$ time for the queue-regret to transition from the early stage to the late stage.
-In this region, the scaling $O(\log t/\log \log t)$ reflects the fact that queue-regret is dominated by the cumulative regret growing like $O(\log t)$.
+Theorem~\ref{thm:lb-early-multiq} shows that, for any $\alpha$-consistent policy, it takes at least $\Omega \left( K/\epsilon \right)$ time for the queue-regret to transition from the early stage to the late stage.

+In this region, regret is growing with time, and the scaling $\Omega(\log t/\log \log t)$ reflects the fact that in this regime queue-regret is dominated by the fact that cumulative regret grows like $\Omega(\log t)$.
 A reasonable question then arises: after time $\Omega \left( K/\epsilon \right)$, should we expect the regret to transition into the late stage regime analyzed in the preceding section?